-- Park the mower on a flat paved surface, engage the parking brake, shut off the engine, remove the key from the ignition switch, and disconnect the spark plug wires.
-Using the deck lift pedal position the mowing deck into the 4" height of cut position (The 4" height of cut position is recommended in order for one to see and obtain a measurement.
-Any height of cut position is acceptable as long as a proper measurement can be taken.) and rotate both outside blades so that they are parallel with the tractor. - 2.
+- 1. Park the mower on a flat paved surface, engage the parking brake, shut off the engine, remove the key from the ignition switch, disconnect the spark plug wires, using the deck lift pedal position the mowing deck into the 4" height of cut position (the 4" height of cut position is recommended in order for one to see and obtain a measurement.
+Any height of cut position is acceptable as long as a proper measurement can be taken) and rotate both outside blades so that they are parallel with the tractor. - 2.
 Measure the blade-to-ground height at the right rear blade tip.
-Again be sure to measure the blade tip at the rear of the right blade when aligned along the mower centerline.
-The blade-to-ground height at the rear of the blade tip should be 1/8" to 1/4" higher than the front tip.
+Again be sure to measure at the blade tip at the rear of the right blade when aligned along the mower centerline.
+The blade-to-ground height at the rear of the blade tip should be %" to 1⁄4" higher than the front tip.
 This is referred to as blade pitch.
 The same height difference should be true for the left blade, measured front and back.
-The pitch should not exceed 1/16" if cut height is below 1-1/2". - Loosen the jam nuts (b) at the rear left and right of the deck eyebolts (a).
-Refer to Figure 4-11. - 4.
-Start at the rear right to raise the rear of the deck, tighten the upper jam nut (b) to raise the deck or loosen the upper jam nut (b) to lower the rear of the deck.
-Refer to Figure 4-11. - Adjust the jam nut (b) at the rear left to take the "slack" out of the threaded rod.
-Refer to Figure 4-11. - 6.
-Tighten both lower jam nuts (b) to secure the deck adjustment.
-Refer to Figure 4-11.

-- 7. The final adjustment would be to take the "slack" out of the left rear linkage if the rear of the deck was raised by adjusting the jam nuts (b) on the eyebolt (a).
-Loosen the jam nuts (b) and tighten the upper jam nut (b) to remove "slack".
-Refer to Figure 4-11. - In many cases it will be necessary to adjust deck height using both eyebolt (a) adjustments and pitch adjustment to achieve the correct blade-to-ground heights.
+The pitch should not exceed 1⁄26" if cut height is below 1-1⁄2". - Loosen the jam nuts (b) at the rear left and right of the deck eyebolts (a).
+Refer to Figure 4-11. - Start at the rear right to raise the rear of the deck, tighten the upper jam nut (b) to raise the deck or loosen the upper jam nut (b) to lower the rear of the deck. - 5.
+Adjust the jam nut (b) at the rear left to take the "slack" out of the threaded rod. - 6.
+Tighten both lower jam nuts (b) to secure the deck adjustment. - 7.
+The final adjustment would be to take the "slack" out of the left rear linkage if the rear of the deck was raised by adjusting the jam nuts (b) on the eyebolt (a).
+Loosen the jam nuts (b) and tighten the upper jam nut (b) to remove "slack". - 8.
+In many cases it will be necessary to adjust deck height using both eyebolt (a) adjustments and pitch adjustment to achieve the correct blade-to-ground heights.
 If you remember that the front right blade tip adjustment is fixed and you level to that height, adjusting the decks will be simplified.
-Refer to Figure 4-11.